xxxxbrandieeee/close-reading-data-dictionary/README.md

 ## Overview

 This repository contains the data processing pipeline for the experiment in the paper *["What Does AI Do for Cultural Interpretation?
 A Randomized Experiment on Close Reading Poems with Exposure to AI Interpretation"](https://doi.org/10.1145/3772318.3791727)*.
-It is intended for the use of the [study interface](https://github.com/[repo]) and want to understand what data the interface collects and how to process it into a structured dataset.
+It is intended for the use of the [study interface](https://github.com/[repo]) for understanding what data the interface collects and how to process it into a structured dataset.

 ### Repository Structure